Profile image for David Fane

 When Oscar Kightley launched comedy troupe the Naked Samoans in 1998, Fane was on-board, alongside Mario Gaoa and Shimpal Lelisi (Robbie Magasiva and Iaheto Ah Hi joined soon after).
 Kightley said of Fane: "He was just hilarious, and we all kind of fell in behind him".
 The Samoans made comedy out of being brown and poor in Auckland.
 The troupe can be seen on-stage in this 2001 Tagata Pasifika episode.

 In September 2004 The Naked Samoans took over Kiwi television sets, thanks to bro'Town.
 The animated comedy about five brown kids in South Auckland spawned catchphrases, merchandise and overseas sales.
-Fane writes about the whole experience here.
+Fane writes here about how the show came to life, plus the origins of catchphrase "not even ow".
 He also pays tribute to producer Elizabeth Mitchell for managing to find funding "for New Zealand's first prime time animated TV show".

 As well as being part of the writing team — and sharing two NZ Screen Awards for Best Comedy Script — Fane voiced more characters than anyone else in the cast.
 He voiced two of the boys, Jeff da Māori (who gave us memorable catchphrase "Not even ow!") and Mack — plus Pepelo Pepelo (dodgy father of Vale and Valea), Mrs Tapili, Wong from Hong Kong, and Abo.
 As Fane says in this video interview, the team tackled drug P in one episode, but called it 'upside down B', after being told P was not to be mentioned directly.
 Fane is proudest of bro'Town's anti-suicide episode (suicide hits Pacific Islanders at disproportionate levels).